Warning: This column contains SPOILERS for all volumes of Yun Kouga’s Loveless currently available in English.

 I should clarify that I don’t mean “troubling” in the sense that these characters aren’t absolutely genuine, because I believe they are.
 But I would like to keep them out of harm’s way, especially Yuiko, who seems to be leading a relatively happy and normal life.

-MELINDA: I’ll admit that, deep down, I’d prefer that Yuiko remain the grounded, non-supernatural friend she is to Ritsuka now, because I think she’s really good for him like that (and of course, she’s a lot safer out of the fray), but I’m not sure what the chances are, since we’ve had this rather stunning reveal regarding Kio’s secret life.
+MJ: I’ll admit that, deep down, I’d prefer that Yuiko remain the grounded, non-supernatural friend she is to Ritsuka now, because I think she’s really good for him like that (and of course, she’s a lot safer out of the fray), but I’m not sure what the chances are, since we’ve had this rather stunning reveal regarding Kio’s secret life.
 I really like both characters, though, and I appreciate the fact that they are, in their individual ways, true, devoted friends, even if they can’t completely understand what Ritsuka or Soubi are really about.
 I’m also glad that both Ritsuka and Soubi have come to value their friends, despite their initial resistance.

 I’m not completely sold on Kio’s odd backstory at this point—I rather liked his place in Soubi’s life as it was—but I’m willing to trust that Kouga will win me over to it.